 1967: Tuti and Yonatan “Yoni” Netanyahu were married today after which they moved to the U.S. so he could enroll at Harvard.

-1969(3rd of Elul, 5729): German born physicist Otto Stern passed away.
-A native of Germany, Stern worked with Einstein before World War I. He came to the United States in 1933 where he taught and lived until his death.
-He won the Nobel Prize for Physics in 1943.
+1969(3rd of Elul, 5729): German born physicist Otto Stern who worked with Einstein before World War I and came to the United States in 1933 where he taught and won the Nobel Prize for Physics in 1943 passed away today.

 1974: Leonard Bernstein conducted the premiere of Dybbuk Variations with NYP in Auckland, New Zealand.